floooh/floooh.github.io/_posts/2024-05-06-sokol-storage-buffers.md

 ```

 > NOTE: the cube-sapp.glsl shader makes use of a fixed function vertex input
-feature which extends float[3] vertex input to a vec4 with a w-component of
+feature which extends float[3] vertex data on the CPU side to vec4 with a w-component 1.0
-1.0, magic like this isn't supported when
+on the GPU side.
+Magic like this isn't supported when reading from storage buffers (as far as
-using storage buffers
+I'm aware at least).

 For vertex pulling the input vertex attributes are replaced with a flexible-array struct inside a buffer interface block.